SecureStrux/Deploy-PowerStruxConfig/README.md

         Deploy-PowerStruxConfig -ComputerName $_ -ConfigFile "C:\Path\To\PowerStruxWAConfig.txt"
     }
     ```
-This command reads each hostname from the target-hosts.txt file and passes it to the Deploy-PowerStruxConfig function for execution.
+This command reads each hostname from the `target-hosts.txt` file and passes it to the `Deploy-PowerStruxConfig` function for execution.
+The script will deploy the PowerStrux configuration file located at `C:\Path\To\PowerStruxWAConfig.txt` to `Host01`, `Host02`, and `Host03`.